Computation of optimal linear strong stability preserving methods via adaptive spectral transformations of Poisson-Charlier measures: Introduction

 where $h>0$ is the step-size, $u_{k}$ is an approximation to $U(kh)$, and $\phi$ is a polynomial with real coefficients which satisfies

 for an integer $n \geq 1$.
 The greatest integer $n$ for which (\ref{eq:Order}) holds is a measure for the local accuracy of the numerical scheme (\ref{eq:NumericalScheme}).

 The matrix $A$ in (\ref{eq:InitialProblem}) and the polynomial $\phi$ in (\ref{eq:NumericalScheme}) being given, it is natural to ask for the maximally allowable step-size $h$ at which the numerical scheme (\ref{eq:NumericalScheme}) preserves a given property of the exact solution to (\ref{eq:InitialProblem}).
 Prior to giving two prominent examples illustrating such situations, we recall a few definitions.
 A $C^{\infty}$ function $f$ is said to be {\it{absolutely monotonic}} over an interval $[a,b]$ if, for any $x \in [a,b]$ and for any non-negative integer $k$, $f^{(k)}(x) \geq 0$.
 Denote by $\Pi_{m,n}$, with $m \geq n$, the set of polynomials $\phi$ of degree $m$ ($m \geq 1$) satisfying condition (\ref{eq:Order}).
-The {\it{threshold factor}}, $R(\phi)$, of a polynomial $\phi$ in $\Pi_{m,n}$ is defined as
+The {\it{threshold factor}} or the {\it{linear strong stability preserving (SSP) coefficient}}, $R(\phi)$, of a polynomial $\phi$ in $\Pi_{m,n}$ is defined as

 Now, let us assume that the matrix $A$ in (\ref{eq:NumericalScheme}) preserves positivity, \ie for every initial value $u_{0} \in \mathbb{R}^s$ such that $u_{0} \geq 0$ we have $U(t) \geq 0$ for $t \geq 0$.
 Here and everywhere else the inequalities should be interpreted component-wise.
 It is well known that the matrix $A$ preserves positivity if and only if it is a Metzler matrix,\ie the off diagonal elements of $A$ are non-negative \cite{bolley}.
 Moreover, it is shown in \cite{bolley} that, given a Metzler matrix $A$, if the step-size $h$ in (\ref{eq:NumericalScheme}) satisfies